pamellahani/sar/docs/design/messages/design_documentation.md

      Each `Task` instance extends a thread and contains one or multiple `Runnable` objects.

-2. **MessageBrokerManager**
+2. **QueueBroker
+Manager**

-    The `MessageBrokerManager` manages and stores the brokers for both client and server.
+    The `QueueBrokerManager` manages and stores the brokers for both client and server.
 It ensures that the communication between tasks is properly initialized and managed by storing both brokers in the `QueueBroker`.

 1. **QueueBroker**

-    The `QueueBroker` encapsulates the client and server's `MessageBroker` instances.
+    The `QueueBroker` encapsulates the client and server's `QueueBroker` instances.
 It manages the lifecycle and connection setup between the client and server via the `accept()` and `connect()` methods.
 Both methods are **blocking**, ensuring that the connection between the client and server is fully established before any message exchanges occur.

 1. **Channel**